charliejcao/nba-web/README.md

 ## NBA Player Strength Visualization

-(This portfolio project is built with "Create React App".)
+(This project is built with "Create React App".)

 A dashboard using React, D3 and Ant Design backed by API from [stats.nba.com](https://stats.nba.com/) to visualize individual player’s shot data, including a shot chart and user profile view.